Lak-shi/Advisor-Dashboard/README.md

 - Implement caching for frequently accessed queries.
 - Deploy on cloud with CI/CD pipeline.
 - Enhance security measures (e.g., API authentication & authorization)
+- Improve error handling and logging.

+## Implementation Summary
+The Advisor Dashboard backend is designed to store, process, and analyze financial data efficiently.
+It is structured to keep things organized, scalable, and easy to maintain.

+- PostgreSQL stores financial data securely, using indexed tables for fast queries.
+- Express.js provides API routes to fetch advisor, account, and securities data.
+- Database Transactions ensure that no partial or broken data gets inserted.
+- SQL Queries are optimized to calculate total assets, top securities, and advisor rankings.